LCME Accreditation 2018

 Accreditation is a two year process which includes planning, data collection, self-evaluation and analysis, and report writing.
 The process concludes with a four day on-site survey visit.

 The summary report resulting from this process provides an evaluation of the quality of the medical education program, and the adequacy of the resources that support it.
 This report serves as the basis upon which LCME makes its accreditation decision.
-Their evaluation is based on over 125 standards in five general areas: institutional setting (administration, governance and academic environment), educational programs, student experience, faculty, and institutional resources, including finances and facilities.
+Their evaluation is based on 12 standards in five general areas: institutional setting (administration, governance and academic environment), educational programs, student experience, faculty, and institutional resources, including finances and facilities.

 Adapted from The Self-Study Process, Harvard Medical School